End-to-end-provenance/RDataTracker/README_rdt.md

-What is RDataTracker?
+What is rdt?
 =====================

-RDataTracker is an R package that collects provenance as an R script executes.
+rdt is an R package that collects provenance as an R script executes.
 The resulting provenance provides a detailed record of the execution of the script and includes information on the steps that were performed and the intermediate data values that were created.
-The resulting provenance can be used for a wide variety of applications that include debugging scripts, cleaning code, and reproducing results.
-RDataTracker can also be used to collect provenance during console sessions.
+The resulting provenance can be used for a wide variety of applications that include debugging scripts, cleaning code, and reproducing results. rdt can also be used to collect provenance during console sessions.

 The provenance is stored in PROV-JSON format (for details see JSON-format.md).
 For immediate use it maybe retrieved from memory using the prov.json function.